fmpss1/nodejs_code/README.md

 ## Requirements
-Linux system (implemented on Ubuntu and Mint)
+Linux system (implemented and tested on Ubuntu and Mint) Minimum 6 core processor machine

 ## Installation